Laser Safety

 is Laser Safety?

-Since the first laser developed in 1964, this
+Since the first laser developed in 1964,

-demonstrates to be dangerous if operated improperly.
-Laser safety is the safe design, use
+improperly.
+Laser safety is the safe design, use and implementation of

-safety can be divided into Class 1, Class 1M, Class 2, Class 2M, Class
+1, Class 1M, Class 2, Class 2M, Class

 3R(3A), Class 3B, Class 4.
 In the USA. it is considered that Class

-1 to Class 3R(3A) lasers are safe for consumers.
-In EU,
+are safe for consumers.
+In the EU,

-laser products are required to be Class 1, Class 2, Class 1M, Class
+laser products are required to be Class

 2M for consumers products.
-All, working with class 3B and class 4
+While working

 Classification: